tj-mc/tilde/docs/SYNTAX.md

-# Tails Language Syntax Specification
+# Tilde Language Syntax Specification

 ### Variables
 Variables are prefixed with `~` and can contain hyphens: